 - employment of a certificate III or diploma qualified early childhood educator, early childhood education teacher, or other suitably qualified person

 The remaining funds may be used for these purposes or for other administrative costs of the funded service activities.

 Service providers are required to certify that funds have been spent in accordance with the Terms and Conditions of the Early Childhood Education Grants Program.

 Services impacted by COVID-19 may adjust their service delivery model to continue providing services where possible.
 Where service delivery has been adjusted as a result of COVID-19, services should advise the Department via email at email@example.com.

 Funding under Start Strong Pathways is paid quarterly on a calendar year basis contingent on compliance with annual accountability requirements.

 An extension of the Start Strong Pathways program through to 30 June 2021 has been confirmed.
 Arrangements for the extension period are documented in the extension contact agreed to by the Department and the service.

 Services funded under Start Strong Pathways are required to complete annual Performance and Financial accountability statements.
 These accountability reports will be used to ensure services are receiving the appropriate level of funding, and are compliant with program requirements.
 Services may be audited to confirm the accuracy of data provided in Performance and Financial accountability statements.

 10. Program Review and Evaluation

-This program will be reviewed in 2020, or as otherwise required, to ensure the program continues to align with departmental priorities.
+This program is currently being reviewed to ensure it continues to align with department priorities.